Is There a Bard PowerPort Lawsuit?

 What is a Bard PowerPort for chemotherapy?

-The Bard PowerPort is commonly implanted in cancer patients receiving chemotherapy treatments, and to inject dyes and contrast agents at a high rate of flow.
+Bard PowerPorts are power injectable ports commonly implanted in cancer patients receiving chemotherapy treatments to administer dyes and contrast agents at a high rate of flow.

 The high injection flow rates of the contrast agents help improve the clarity of the images from CT scans, MRI, and PET scans, which allows a doctor to differentiate between normal and abnormal tissues, clearly outline the boundaries of a tumor, and assess how well the treatment is working.